JohnGu9/react-material-components-web/README.md

 - Tabs
 - TextField

-> `Material Design 3` - Early access
+> `Material Design 3` - Early access stage

 > Some components are not no longer fully passive like before, you should keep trace the value change in the callback hook. (`Slider`)

 > The components are not fully passive in `Material Design 2` still keep the same behavior like before. (`TextField`)

 > Material Design 3 is not default import components.
 Material Design 2 would still be default for long time.
 You need to import Material Design 3 components from sub directory.
-For example `import { Button } from "rmcw/dist/components3/button/Button"`
+For example `import { Button } from "rmcw/dist/components3"`

+> Font may not load properly.
+The way to work around is to import font file manually.
+Put `import "@fontsource/roboto";` in your own source file.
+This problem is caused by import side effect not working properly.

+> Material Design 3 is not completed yet. https://github.com/material-components/material-web/blob/main/docs/roadmap.md

 System Requirement:
 | Browser | Version |